Our Dunwoody Truck Accident Lawyers Fight for Your Rights

 Truck accidents often cause catastrophic injuries because of the size and weight of commercial trucks.
 These cases involve more evidence, more regulations, and more parties.
 Trucking companies and their insurers are also more aggressive in fighting claims.

 Yes.
 Georgia uses a modified comparative negligence system.
 If you were less than 50 percent at fault, you can still recover compensation.
-Your final award will be reduced by your share of the fault.
+Your final compensation will be reduced by your share of the fault.
+For example, if you are 10% at fault and your total damages are $100,000, you could recover 90% or $90,000.

-Speak to a Trusted Dunwoody Truck Accident Attorney Today
+Schedule A Free Consultation a Truck Accident Attorney Today

 We offer a free consultation to review your case.
 You pay nothing unless we recover compensation for you.
 This gives every truck accident victim access to legal help without financial pressure.